archeofoss/archeofoss2020/abstracts/caravale.md

 ---
-title: "Open Data, Open Knowledge, Open Science: un nuovo Laboratorio dell’Istituto di Scienze del Patrimonio Culturale"
+title: "Open Data, Open Knowledge, Open Science: the new OpenLab of the  Institute for Heritage Science (CNR)"
-description: "Open Data, Open Knowledge, Open Science: un nuovo Laboratorio dell’Istituto di Scienze del Patrimonio Culturale"
+description: "Open Data, Open Knowledge, Open Science: the new OpenLab of the  Institute for Heritage Science (CNR)"
 layout: article-slim
 images:
   - abstracts/caravale-01.jpg|Fig. 1.
 Archeologia e Calcolatori in Europeana.